codemonstur/simplexml/README.md

 1. Correct XML parsing

-The code must generate valid XML when (de)serializing and correctly encode/decode dangerous characters.
+The code must generate valid XML when serializing and correctly encode dangerous characters.
+The code must parse valid XML when deserializing and correctly decode encoded characters.

 2. No-dependencies